pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 and mass foundation for the party's long-term ruling.
 Section 2: The people's yearning for a better life is the party's goal
-The Communist Party of China comes from the people, and all its work must take the fundamental interests of the broadest masses of the people as the highest standard, constantly meet the new expectations of the people for a better life, and constantly solve the most direct and realistic interests of the people.
+The CCP comes from the people, and all its work must take the fundamental interests of the broadest masses of the people as the highest standard, constantly meet the new expectations of the people for a better life, and constantly solve the most direct and realistic interests of the people.
 Striving to let the people live a better life is where the party's mission, value and life